LinusBleistein/LinusBleistein.github.io/index.md

 ## News

+- 29.03.2023: I just landed in beautiful Abu-Dhabi, where I'll be visiting [MBZUAI's Machine Learning Department](https://mbzuai.ac.ae/research/department/machine-learning-department/) for 2 months.
+Ping me if you wish to meet !
 - 16.01.2023: Killian Bakong-Epouné starts his internship in our lab today.
 He'll be working on signatures with Agathe Guilloux and myself.
 - 30.11.2022: My PhD advisor Agathe Guilloux and I are looking for an M2 intern for next spring.
 You can find more details [here](https://linusbleistein.github.io/assets/pdfs/Offre_de_stage_M2.pdf).
 - 12.07.2022: I will be presenting joint work with Adeline Fermanian, Agathe Guilloux and Anne-Sophie Jannot at StatMathAppli (Fréjus, 29.08-02.09) on "Theoretical guarantees for learning with signatures".
 Meet me at the poster session !